rossprogram/rossprogram.github.io/students/to-apply.md

 The Ross Admissions Committee will begin reading the applications in March and will start making acceptance decisions in April.
 The final deadline for Ross applications is **April 1**.
-Applications will be read and decisions made mostly in chronological order, so it is best to complete your application well before the end of March for adequate consideration.
+It is best to complete your application well before the end of March.

 ## Financial Information